 Sixth Step: Apply for Permanent Residence

-After getting nominated, the applicants can apply to IRCC for Canada PR in less than six months.
+After getting nominated, the applicants can apply for Canada PR in less than six months.

 The requirements for Nova Scotia Province Nomination under Entrepreneur Stream

 - Should be willing to live in Nova Scotia and at the same time should own as well as run business in Nova Scotia province.

 - Should have at least net worth of $600,000.

 - Need minimum investment nearing to $150,000 so that they can establish or purchase a business in the province.